Is it the case that all Shotton solicitor practices on the Bank of Ireland conveyancing panel are regulated by the Solicitors Regulatory Authority?

-It is not clear whether my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date.
-I have telephoned my Shotton building society branch on various occasions and was told it does not impact the mortgage offer and they will lend.
-My Shotton conveyancing solicitor - who is on the bank conveyancing panel- called to say that they will not lend based on their specific requirements.
-I have no idea who is right.
+It is not clear whether my lender requires a lease extension.
+I have telephoned my Shotton bank branch on a couple of occasions and was told it wasn't an issue and they would lend.
+My Shotton conveyancing solicitor - who is on the bank conveyancing panel- telephoned and was told they will not lend in accordance with their published requirements.
+I simply don't know who is right.

-Provided that the property lawyer is on the bank approved list, they must comply with the CML Handbook provisions for the bank.
-Unless your lawyer obtains specific confirmation in writing that the bank will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
-We would suggest that you ask the mortgage company to contact your lawyer in writing confirming that they will accept the number of years remaining.
+As long as the lawyer is on the mortgage company approved list, she or he must comply with the CML Handbook specifications for the lender.
+Unless your lawyer obtains specific confirmation in writing that the lender will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
+We would suggest that you ask the lender to contact your lawyer in writing confirming that they will accept the number of years left on the lease.